ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     information.
 The first variable to input is the number of histogram bins which will be calculated, and the second is the maximum determinant energy of the histogram.

+**PRINTTRICONNECTIONS** [TriConMax] [NoTriConBins]
+    This is a parallel FCIMC option.
+It looks at sets of connected determinants i,j and k.
+A sign coherent triangular connection is one where walkers spawned all around the triangle return to the original determinant with the same sign.
+Sign incoherent connections are those where the sign is reversed.
+    If this option is on, two files are printed.
+TriConnTotal monitors the number of sign coherent and sign incoherent triangles over the course of the simulation, as well as the sum of the Hij x Hik x Hjk values, and the ratios for each.
+(The ratios are coherent / incoherent).
+TriConnHist prints out a histogram of the Hij x Hik x Hjk values for coherent (col 1 and 2) and incoherent (col 3 and 4) triangles.
+The histogram goes from 0 -> +/- TriConMax with NoTriConBins for each.

 GraphMorph options
 ------------------